SpencerPros/jarvis/README.md

 # Jarvis — AI Voice Assistant

 A locally-run personal AI voice assistant inspired by Jarvis from Iron Man.
 Speak to it, and it speaks back.
-Built with Python using a fully local AI model — no subscriptions, no cloud AI, no data leaving your machine.
+Built with Python using a fully local AI model, no subscriptions, no cloud AI, no data leaving your machine.

 ---